microcks/microcks.io/content/documentation/automating/cli.md

 ### Container image

-The `microcks-cli` is now available as a container image as version `0.2.0`.
+The `microcks-cli` is now available as a container image as version `0.3.0`.
 So that you'd be able to easily use it from a GitLab CI or a [Tekton pipeline](../tekton).
-The hosting repository is now on Docker Hub [here](https://hub.docker.com/r/microcks/microcks-cli).
+The hosting repository is now on Quay.io [here](https://quay.io/repository/microcks/microcks-cli?tab=info).

 Below a sample on how using the image without getting the CLI binary:

 ```
-$ docker run -it microcks/microcks-cli:latest microcks-cli test 'Beer Catalog API:0.9' \
+$ docker run -it quay.io/microcks/microcks-cli:latest microcks-cli test 'Beer Catalog API:0.9' \
     http://beer-catalog-impl-beer-catalog-dev.apps.144.76.24.92.nip.io/api/ POSTMAN \
     --microcksURL=http://microcks.apps.144.76.24.92.nip.io/api/ \
     --keycloakClientId=microcks-serviceaccount \ --keycloakClientSecret=7deb71e8-8c80-4376-95ad-00a399ee3ca1 --waitFor=8sec \